-For federal tax purposes, the C corporation reports its income, deductions and credits, and computes its tax on Form 1120.
+The C corporation reports its income, deductions and credits, and computes its tax on Form 1120.
 Supporting forms and schedules may be required.
-If the corporation issues dividends, it must annually send its shareholders Form 1099-DIV, stating the amount of dividends paid.
-A copy of Form 1099-DIV also is filed with the Internal Revenue Service.
+If the corporation issues dividends, it must annually send Form 1099-DIV to its shareholders who receive more than \$10 in dividends, stating the amount of ordinary income and qualified dividends paid.
+A copy of Form 1099-DIV is filed with the IRS.

 Shareholders report dividends received from the corporation on their individual Form 1040.
+Shareholders may be required to file Schedule B (1040) to report their dividend and interest income.

-The C corporation determines its state tax on Form M4, Corporation Franchise Tax return.
+The C corporation reports state tax on Form M4, Corporation Franchise Tax Return.
 The corporation also may have to pay a minimum fee based on property, payroll, and sales attributable to Minnesota.